Forget Your Antilibrary, Try Bacon Instead

 Read books are far less valuable than unread ones.
 The library should contain as much of what you do not know as your financial means, mortgage rates, and the currently tight real-estate market allows you to put there.
 You will accumulate more knowledge and more books as you grow older, and the growing number of unread books on the shelves will look at you menacingly.
 Indeed, the more you know, the larger the rows of unread books.
 Let us call this collection of unread books an antilibrary.

-Provocative, and true so far as it goes.
-But also misleading.
 Knowledge pushes back the boundaries of our ignorance; meanwhile, learning reveals more of what we have yet to discover.
-Unread books not only remind us we have more to learn, but also provide the means to do so.
+In that sense unread books not only remind us we have more to learn, but also provide the means of doing so.

 Yet we call most any collection of books—read or unread—a library.
 There’s no need to modify the word to make the point.
 Any decent private library will include many unread books.
 The idea that library equates to read books and antilibrary to those unread is nonsense; we don’t label yesterday’s dinner chicken and tomorrow’s antichicken.